ed-lam/bcp-mapf/README.md

 ./bcp-mapf —-time-limit={TIME LIMIT} {PATH TO INSTANCE}
 ```

-BCP can be run as a bounded suboptimal algorithm by setting an optimality gap, calculated as (upper bound - lower bound) / lower bound.
+BCP can be run as a bounded suboptimal algorithm by setting an optimality gap.
 For example, enter `0.1` for a 10% optimality gap.
 ```
 ./bcp-mapf —-gap-limit={OPTIMALITY GAP} {PATH TO INSTANCE}
 ```

-The Moving AI benchmarks can be found in the `movingai` directory.
+The Moving AI benchmarks can be found in the `instances/movingai` directory.
 There is (usually) a total of 1000 agents in each instance file, and the user can specify how many of the first N agents to run.
 For example, you can run an instance with only the first 50 agents:
 ```
 ./bcp-mapf --time-limit=30 --agent-limit=50 ../instances/movingai/Berlin_1_256-random-1.scen
 ```